-TRINITYTALENT | CLASS OF 2020
+TRINITYTALENT | CLASS OF 2021

-Teachers and students can nominate young artists aged 13-25 who have shown excellence in one of the following categories during 2020:
+Teachers, family members and peers who know the work of students can nominate young artists aged 13-25 who have shown excellence in one of the following categories in 2021: CREATIVE FLAIR | LEADERSHIP | PROGRESS

 CREATIVE FLAIR: originality, inventiveness

 Innovators who have shown originality in their art form or demonstrated creativity and imagination in the work produced.